Ashwin7mak/qbui/documents/devDesign/UI Layer Data Services.md

         user.$save();
   });

+TODO - look at Restangular more flexible that $resource and supports resource relationships

 ```
  for the following Entities : realms, apps, tables, table, record, report, field

 ##Angular layer APIs to add for lighthouse
-These pass thu angular reosurce apis will call to the Node layer
+These pass thu angular resource apis will call to the Node layer

-* Ticket
+* health
-	* validation ?
-(Heard that ticket interface is being disabled at node layer)

 * app.table.Report
 	* run a report : given app, table, report id params
 		* get datarecords with formatted data, (using reports clist) 		* get starting offset and numrows